 A health care card is not needed to access Psychological Therapy Services for:

-- People impacted by bushfire
+- People impacted by bushfire or flood

 - People at risk of suicide or self-harm